Samsung Galaxy A35 5G vs ASUS ROG Phone 8 Pro

 Frequently Asked Questions

-Samsung Galaxy A35 5G excels if you value excellent software support (4 os updates, 5 years security).
-ASUS ROG Phone 8 Pro is better if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
-Pick based on your budget and daily use.
+Samsung Galaxy A35 5G is the better choice if you prioritize excellent software support (4 os updates, 5 years security).
+ASUS ROG Phone 8 Pro wins if you value first rog phone with ip68 water/dust resistance and telephoto lens.
+Both are rated highly (4.6★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure